Dr Loes Veldpaus

 I am currently researcher on a large EU-funded project (PICH, EU-funded JPI) and about to embark on another one (Open Heritage funded through H2020) both focus on urban governance and heritage management.
 PICH looks at the impact of urban planning and governance reform on the historic built environment and intangible heritage.
 In Open Heritage we will be working towards new, inclusive governance and finance models for adaptive heritage re-use.

-I also teach Conservation Planning, and am the school Early Career Network Chair.
+I also teach Conservation Planning, and I convene the school Early Career Network.